 Section 2.
 Supplies, Materials and Equipment

 Unit members shall have access to materials, supplies, and equipment purchased or approved for purchase in advance by their department/program, as necessary to fulfill their assigned duties each semester.
 Purchases shall be made in accordance with the College’s purchasing policies and protocols.
-Requests for supplies and materials shall not be unreasonably denied.
+Requests for supplies and materials shall be within the discretion of the Department and Program Chair.

 Section 3.
 IT Training and Support

-The College shall make available its training and ongoing technical support in order to utilize email and cloud storage, Learning Management Systems, software, and College provided computer hardware through the Office of Information Technology.
+The College shall make available its training and ongoing technical support in order to utilize email and cloud storage, Learning Management Systems, software, and College provided computer hardware through the Office of Information Technology in the same manner as for other College faculty.
+The Office of Information Technology has discretion in the allocation of its resources and technical support.

 Unit members shall have access to printing, scanning, photocopying, technical support and clerical/administrative support as available in order to fulfill their assigned duties.